This post is a record of how I motorised my AEI class 81 by Atlas Editions.

 My project started with a topic on the RMWeb, where I asked about possible chassis.
 From a reply here I bought a Hornby class 67 as the donor model - the bogie wheelbase of a 4mm scale class 67 is spot-on for a 1:87 scale class 81.

 The next stage was to swap the bogie sides from Hornby for the ones from Atlas Editions.
 The Hornby sides are part of the moulding holding the wheels in place.
-I took one of these off and wished I hadn't when I came to put it back; it is easier to do the cutting with the sides in position.
-I left the solid plastic cylinders to provide somewhere to attach the new sideframes.
+I took one of these mouldings off and wished I hadn't when I came to put it back; it is easier to do the cutting with the sides in position.
+I left the solid plastic cylinders on the bogie to provide somewhere to attach the new sideframes.

 There is an option with the positioning of the new sideframes.
 If you want to keep the Hornby sideplay (as I did), the frames need to go on about 0.5 mm outside their prototypical locations.
 This will make sure the wheels do not rub on the frames.
 Alternatively, you could add some shim washers to remove the sideplay and the fix the frames in their 'scale' locations.

 One buffer beam will have a dummy 'scale' coupler and the other will have a Kadee.
-I fixed the Kadee with a M2 screw right through the buffer beam casting and the chassis, so hopefully it is strong enough to pull a train:
+I attached the Kadee with a M2 screw right through the buffer beam casting and the chassis, so hopefully it is strong enough to pull a train:

 The buffer heads received some paint too.